School of Engineering

 · Design Principles for Personal Learning Assistants

-· Tecuci G., Lecture Notes on Designing Expert Systems, Fall 2014 (required notes provided by the instructor).
+· Tecuci G., Lecture Notes on Designing Expert Systems, Fall 2015 (notes provided by the instructor).

 · Additional papers required or recommended by the instructor.